Alokkumarkaran/skill-swap-db-schema_Task01/README.md

 ## 🛠 Tools Used

 - ✅ MySQL Workbench – to create and run SQL queries
-- ✅ draw.io – to draw the ER diagram
+- ✅ MYSQL Workbench – to draw the ER diagram
 - ✅ GitHub – to upload and submit the task

 ---